 Kendall County provides links on the County website to EPA's websites about green infrastructure and climate change.
 They also have EPA information posted on the County website about NPDES and clean water.
 This information is available to County staff, townships, and the public.
 The Kendall County SWCD has developed a variety of training materials which include presentations related to erosion and sediment control, best management practices, and associated regulations.
 These materials can be requested from the SWCD as needed.

-Kendall County's Senior Planner is in the process of becoming a Certified Floodplain Manager, which is a nation-wide certification program established by the Association of State Floodplain Managers (ASFPM).
+Kendall County's Senior Planner has now become a Certified Floodplain Manager, which is a nation-wide certification program established by the Association of State Floodplain Managers (ASFPM).